AboNady/FMNIST_CNN/README.md

   </a>
 <br/>

-## Some predictions and it confuses between T-shirts and shirts
+## The model makes some errors and cannot distinguish shirts from T-shirts.
 <br/>
 <br/>